himoose/user-docs/docs/brand-voice.md

 ---

 **Still stuck?** Check the [Support](https://www.himoose.com/contact) page or email support@himoose.com.
-Include a screenshot of your Brand Voice Settings for faster help.
+Include a screenshot of your Brand Voice Settings or any error messages for faster help.